Max Muncy Player Props: Dodgers vs. Rays

 Max Muncy At The Plate

-- He ranks 159th in batting average, 64th in on base percentage, and 31st in slugging among the qualified batters in MLB play.
+- Among the qualifying hitters in MLB play, his batting average ranks 159th, his on-base percentage ranks 84th, and he is 39th in the league in slugging.

-- Muncy has picked up a hit in 23 of 46 games this season, with multiple hits seven times.
+- Muncy has picked up a hit in 48.9% of his 47 games this season, with multiple hits in 14.9% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.